 Alexandro Jodorowsky

-One of the ultimate cult figures in cinema and theater with many wild rumors buzzing around his name.
-His cinematic repertoire boasts only 6 movies in 35 years, and a riot by an angry mob in reaction to 'Fando y Lis'.
-He makes heavy use of the bizarre, the grotesque, the obscure allegory (often religious in nature), religious symbolism, surrealism, many deformed humans, dwarves, and amputees as well as numerous non-sequitur events and striking props.
-His movies are striking and even artistically or intellectually stimulating but mostly they feel like the work of an intellectual lunatic on drugs.
-At times his visuals feel like a Zen koan with the hidden meaning just out of reach, and sometimes you even grasp the meaning and feel awed by the artistic genius until you realize your mind is just forcing meaning onto bizarre information that could mean anything to anyone.
-Thus, comprehensible and stimulating scenes are often drowned out by self-indulgent cult intellectualism, artistic nonsense or pointless Dadaism.
-His movies may work as striking visual pieces, however, if you are looking for a unique provocative experience or are under the influence of drugs.
-His most telling quote was regarding El Topo: "If you're great it's a great picture, if you're limited El Topo is limited"... which sounds too much like a paraphrase of the tailor's statement in The Emperor's New Clothes.
-His only movie not listed here is Tusk, a mainstream film about a relationship between a girl and an elephant in India mixed with some action and slapstick.
+His movies make heavy use of the bizarre, the grotesque, the obscure allegory, religious symbolism, surrealism, Freudian psychology, general spiritualism and the occult, provocative poetry, transgressive sex, many deformed humans, dwarves, and amputees as well as numerous non-sequitur events and striking visual props often for jarring Dadaistic effect.
+His movies are striking and even artistically or intellectually stimulating but mostly they feel like the work of an intellectual lunatic on drugs high on his own pseudo-mysticism.
+At times his visuals feel like a Zen koan with the hidden meaning just out of reach, sometimes you may grasp the meaning and feel awed by the artistic genius, but more often than not, the meaning is trite, and disappointing new-age nonsense, or you realize that your mind is just forcing meaning onto bizarre information that could mean anything to anyone.
+Thus, stimulating scenes are often drowned in self-indulgent cult intellectualism, artistic nonsense or pointless Dadaism.
+His movies may work as striking visual pieces, however, and despite the pseudo-mystical nonsense, there is much to extract from watching his movies, if only for the challenge and stimulation, as well as the visual experience.
+In his own words: "I ask of film what most North Americans ask of psychedelic drugs."
+And regarding El Topo: "If you're great, it's a great picture, if you're limited, El Topo is limited"... which sounds a bit too much like a paraphrase of the tailor's statement in The Emperor's New Clothes.

 Recommended